safesploitOrg/devsecops-syllabus/README.md

 - **Standalone end-to-end projects** under `projects/`

 Examples of execution include:
-- CI/CD pipelines with integrated SAST, DAST, and dependency scanning
+- **CI/CD pipelines with integrated SAST/DAST** to surface risk early without blocking delivery
-- Infrastructure as Code with secure state and access handling
+- **IaC with secure state handling** to reduce drift and privilege sprawl
-- Hardened containerised workloads and Kubernetes security controls
+- **Hardened containerised workloads and Kubernetes security controls**
-- Secrets and identity management using modern tooling and patterns
+- **Secrets and identity management** using modern tooling and patterns, minimising long-lived credentials and enforcing least-privilege access across systems
-- Monitoring, alerting, and detection pipelines designed for signal, not noise
+- **Monitoring, alerting, and detection pipelines** designed for signal over noise, prioritising actionable alerts and reducing operator fatigue during incidents
-- Incident response playbooks and post-incident analysis
+- **Incident response playbooks and post-incident analysis**, treating failures as expected events and feeding lessons back into system design and automation

 Perfection is not the goal — **clarity of design decisions is**.